fabien-h/acta/docs/api-essentials.md

 - `stateKey`: this is a `string`, you should use constants like ACTA_KEY_USER_NAME to avoid collisions and make your life easy when refactoring.
 - `callbackOrStateKey`: when the targeted state changes in **Acta**, the callback is called.
 The only parameter is the new value of the state.
 The callback will usually include a `this.setState(...)` somewhere.
 - `context`: this is the subscribing component almost always `this`.
-- `defaultValue`: _optionnal_ if the state was not previously set and that you need a value, use it.
+- `defaultValue`: _optional_ if the state was not previously set and that you need a value, use it.

 The call returns the current value for the target state.